alexandersidorevich/WGForgePlatform2024/scala/README.md

 ## Preconditions

-To work on the tasks in Scala, you need to [Scala CLI](https://scala-cli.virtuslab.org/install/) tool.
+To work on the tasks in Scala, you need to install [Scala CLI](https://scala-cli.virtuslab.org/install/) tool.

 **Scala CLI** combines all the features you need to compile the tasks and run tests.